VengadeshRaj/studenthub-tanstack-eco-system/README.md

 This repository contains both the client-side and server-side code for a **Student Record Management** application.
 The application allows you to **view existing student records, add new students, and view detailed student information**.
 It is developed using **React JS** for the frontend and **Node JS** for the backend.

-This CRUD application is mainly focused to understand features offered by **Tanstack Query**
+This CRUD application is mainly focused to understand the features offered by **Tanstack Query** https://tanstack.com/query/latest

 ## Prerequisites: